gonzedge/rambling-trie/README.md

 Rambling::Trie.dump trie, '/path/to/file'
 ```

 Then, when you need to use a trie next time, you don't have to create a new one with all the necessary words.
-Rather, you can retrieve a previously stored one:
+Rather, you can retrieve a previously stored one with `.load` like this:

 ``` ruby
 trie = Rambling::Trie.load trie, '/path/to/file'